 The Bachelor of Business Administration (BBA) in Human Resources Management is a 4-year degree program that focuses on the tasks involved in managing people.
 Human resources management majors can learn about corporate headhunting, business coaching, employee training and benefits analysis.
-Some schools offer the opportunity to earn a degree online.
-Students might also be able to apply their lessons during a required internship.
+Some schools offer the opportunity to earn a degree online, as well as part-time and full-time enrollment options.
+Students may also participate in an internship.
 Generally, a high school education is the only requirement for admission.

 Coursework typically includes the study of human resources management, general management theory, purchasing, marketing and business decision-making.
 Required courses in a program might include:

 - Contract negotiation